Managing long-term health conditions in your pets

 Then the cat also suffered from pancreatitis last year and has had some ongoing kidney issues, for which he has a specialist renal diet.
 All good fun!

 As you can see, there are many ways in which we monitor and care for our pets, thanks to the ongoing development of veterinary medicine.
-Personally, I don’t believe animals should be kept alive at any cost.
-Sometimes we have to make the difficult decision, because it is the right thing to do for our pets, however painful this is for us.
-When is the right time is a useful guide to this process.
-But for something like diabetes, the prognosis is really good.
+Personally, I don’t believe animals should be kept alive at any cost, but for something like diabetes, the prognosis is really good.
 I am indebted to MK Veterinary Group for their care.

 Please CONTACT ME if you want to know more about me and my dogs?
 And feel free to COMMENT if you want to tell me what you think.
 If you want to know more, why not FOLLOW ME?
 Then you will receive an email when there is a new post.